Gender and Sexuality Studies (GENS)

 GENS 280 UNDERSTANDING FAMILIES (4 credits)

 Examines the family as a social institution, both domestically and globally.
 Addresses historical and cultural perspectives, with emphasis on family diversity, variations in family form and life style, and the interdependence between family and other institutions.
 Analysis of major family issues, as well as forces for change in the family.
+(Listed as GENS 280 and SOAN 280)

 (INDIVID/SYSTEMS/SOCIETIES, U.S. PLURALISM)

-GENS 300 WOMEN WRITERS (ALSO LISTED AS ENGL 300) (4 credits)
+GENS 300 WOMEN WRITERS (4 credits)

 Examination of literary works by women writing in English across the globe.
 Study of the relationship between dominant literary traditions and the politics of gender as a source of constriction and aspiration.
 Exploration of the impacts of race, class, religion, nationality and sexual orientation upon conceptions of the female.
 Close reading, literary analysis, and exploration of feminist theory.
 May be repeated once for credit with a different topic.
+Students who earned credit for ENGL 300 may not enroll in this course.
+(Listed as GENS 300 and LITR 300)

 Prerequisites: INQS 125.